MEgyptPra/sistem-rekomendasi-adaptif/tesis 3_fix.md

 (*Master's Program in Informatics*)

-Digital transformation in tourism creates a paradox where conventional recommender systems exacerbate visitation inequality through popularity bias.
-In Sumedang Regency, 72.4% of visits concentrate in 10 out of 77 destinations.
-Static diversification solutions like Maximal Marginal Relevance (MMR) fail to adapt to real-time contextual dynamics.
-This study develops an adaptive recommender system integrating Multi-Armed Bandit (MAB) for dynamic parameter optimization in MMR, balancing accuracy and diversity to promote equitable tourism distribution.

-The methodology employs Design Science Research Methodology (DSRM) with a hybrid model (Collaborative and Content-Based) enriched with Context-Aware components.
-The novelty lies in a two-layer optimization:
-MAB dynamically selects parameter $\lambda$based on user feedback, followed by MMR re-ranking.
-Hybrid evaluation combines offline evaluation (sparsity 0.602%) and user testing.

-The MAB-MMR model achieves NDCG@10 of 0.0237 (equivalent to baseline,
-$p = 0.1998$) with 3.5% Diversity increase ($p < 0.001$).
-MAB
-demonstrates adaptivity by selecting $\lambda = 0.0$in 78.30% of cases to prevent accuracy degradation.
-The system records highest Long-Tail Coverage (69.64%) and lowest Gini Coefficient (0.6401), with increased exposure for destinations like \"Curug Pasirwangi\" up to 52.78%.
-Qualitative evaluation shows SUS score 75.5, Discovery Rate 78.6% vs 42.9% baseline ($p = 0.046$), and significantly increased Perceived Diversity (4.1 vs 3.2; $p = 0.007$; Cohen\'s $d = 0.98$).
-This research
-demonstrates the MAB-MMR adaptive approach mitigates popularity bias and enhances long-tail destination visibility without compromising user satisfaction.
+The digital transformation of the tourism industry has created a fundamental paradox where conventional recommender systems exacerbate visitation inequality through popularity bias phenomena.
+Globally, the top 10 destinations attract 40% of tourist arrivals, creating unsustainable concentration while neglecting the potential of alternative destinations.
+In Sumedang Regency, out of 77 registered destinations, 72.4% of total visits are concentrated in only 10 popular destinations, while 67 other potential destinations experience systematic marginalization.
+Traditional Collaborative Filtering-based recommender systems worsen this problem by reinforcing majority preferences, creating a \"rich-get-richer\" cycle where less than 3% of items can dominate up to 100% of recommendations.

+Although diversification techniques such as Maximal Marginal Relevance (MMR) have proven to increase recommendation diversity, existing approaches use static λ parameters that fail to adapt to the dynamic characteristics of the tourism domain.
+Contextual factors such as weather, time, and tourist density significantly influence tourist decisions, yet traditional systems cannot respond adaptively to these changes.
+More importantly, no research has systematically explored dynamic diversification parameter optimization to achieve optimal balance between accuracy and diversity in tourism contexts with extreme data sparsity.
+This research aims to develop an adaptive recommender system capable of balancing accuracy and diversity through dynamic parameter optimization, and validate its impact on distribution equity and long-tail destination exposure.
+This approach is necessary to provide empirical evidence that algorithmic interventions can mitigate popularity bias while maintaining user satisfaction.

+The research employs Design Science Research Methodology (DSRM) with a hybrid architecture integrating Collaborative Filtering, Content-Based Filtering, and Context-Aware components that process weather and calendar data in real-time via APIs, along with simulation models for traffic and social media trends.
+The core mechanism is a Multi-Armed Bandit with Upper Confidence Bound algorithm that adaptively selects λ parameter from 5 discrete arms (0.0, 0.3, 0.5, 0.7, 1.0) based on a composite reward function combining 50% accuracy, 30% diversity, and 20% novelty.
+Comprehensive evaluation on a dataset of 36,992 interactions from 224 Sumedang destinations (0.602% sparsity) and user testing (n=30) was conducted to validate system performance.

+The MAB-MMR model achieves accuracy equivalent to the Hybrid baseline (NDCG@10=0.0237, p=0.20) with a +3.5% increase in Diversity compared to that baseline (from 0.5801 to 0.6003, p\<0.001, Cohen\'s d=0.33) and the highest Long-Tail Coverage (69.64%).
+The system successfully provides significant exposure boosts to high-quality long-tail destinations, such as Curug Pasirwangi which increased by +52.78% and Curug Cirengganis by +33.77%.
+User evaluation (n=30) demonstrates \"Good\" category usability (SUS 79.1, 85th percentile rank) with a remarkably high discovery rate of novel destinations (96.7%) and positive perceived diversity (4.3/5.0).
+Limitations include evaluation restricted to one regency and use of simulated data for partial context (traffic, social media trends).

+This research demonstrates that the adaptive Multi-Armed Bandit approach for optimizing Maximal Marginal Relevance parameters can effectively mitigate popularity bias, enhance long-tail destination visibility, and support equitable tourism distribution without compromising prediction accuracy or user satisfaction.
+These findings provide practical guidance for destination managers, local SME operators, and policymakers in increasing the visibility of quality destinations that have been previously overlooked.

 Keywords: Adaptive Recommender System, Multi-Armed Bandit, Maximal Marginal Relevance, Popularity Bias, Sustainable Tourism, Long-Tail